-The following provides information on the various options for student loans and funding through the Monterey Institute of International Studies.
+The following provides information on the various options for student loans and funding through the Middlebury Institute of International Studies.

 Private bank loan programs: Financial Aid has information on several personal loan programs (good for either US or international students with a US co-signer) via US banks.
 This type of funding is bank-to-individual, and will take several weeks/months to finalize.

 International Students who are attending the Institute on fellowship funding (Muskie, IREX, Fulbright, Rotary, etc.): Please check as soon as possible with your program coordinator to see what additional funding may be available for an "extension".
 Most fellowship programs have some level of financial flexibility built into their funding—whereby if students can demonstrate the direct relevance of a three month extension (be it for an internship, additional coursework, etc.), they may be able to obtain additional resources.

 The Institute Office of Student Services manages an immersive learning funding program for MIIS students subject to funding availability.
 Learn more about this process.